fbpx

 Grief must take its journey, but don’t let it stay longer than it needs.
 This is not its purpose.
 Even in the darkest deepest blackest cave a candle can still be lit.

-What are the practical things you do when a person has died?
+What are the practical things you do after a person has died?

 Victim Support has a very good article on the practical things to think about when a person dies.
 There is so much going on that it can feel overwhelming.
 Click on the link below and use this information to help guide you through this time.